ximarketing/ximarketing.github.io/server/intranet/README.md

 The private portal is served from `https://intranet.ximarketing.ai/`.
 Visitors see a password-only form; no username field is shown.
 The page behind the form keeps the public website navigation and provides a data-driven Games directory.
-The first entry opens Negotiation Games at the protected same-origin path `/games/negotiation/`.
+The directory currently opens Negotiation Games at `/games/negotiation/` and A/B Test Showdown at `/games/ab-test/`.
 Add future game cards to the `GAMES` tuple in `portal.py`; do not hand-code additional cards.

 The portal header mirrors the public site's Palatino typography, spacing, language selector, and light/dark theme control.
 English, Simplified Chinese,